Thin Cauliflower Pizza Crust

 Even though this pizza is plant-based it is cheesy, garlic-y, satisfying, & surprising easy!
 And we’re going to break things down and show you some tips on how to make this cauliflower pizza crust the best it can be, and answer some questions you may have if you’re a first timer with cauliflower pizza.

-- Use a food processor to finely chop up cauliflower into really small rice size pieces – I do this in batches so that the cauliflower is evenly chopped.
+- Use a food processor or high powered blender to finely chop up cauliflower into really small rice size pieces.

 - Does cauliflower pizza crust taste good?
 Absolutely.
 It has a slight cauliflower taste, but you taste more cheese, tomato sauce, and herbs when eating – and it completely satisfies all of my pizza cravings.
 In fact, I crave cauliflower pizza just as much as regular pizza!